A bite from a brown recluse spider can be mild or severe and may require medical attention. The toxins from this spider’s bite can cause tissue death.

 - Store items in air-tight plastic containers.
 This stops spiders from getting into them.

-- Wear long sleeves and gloves if you’re sorting through old materials, such as boxes in an attic.
+- Wear long sleeves and gloves while sorting through old materials.
+This includes boxes in an attic.
 Spiders can’t usually bite through clothing, so this can offer some protection.